CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 Your project's entrypoint should be in the same folder as the `go.mod` file and be named `main.go`.
 If it isn't, you have to specify it using the following environment variable:
 `CC_GO_PKG=./path/to/entrypoint.go`

+### Go build

+If your project does not support `go modules`, it may include your vendored dependencies.
+In this case, `go build` must be used.

+To use `go build`, you have to set the `CC_GO_BUILD_TOOL=gobuild` environment variable.
+We will then deploy your project in a classic `GOPATH` hierarchy using `go build`.

+The `CC_GO_PKG` environment variable can be used to define the main file of your application.
+Defaults to `main.go`.

 ### Go get